Skip to main content

 Ta-Li from Taiwan

-The master's programme in Nanotechnology prepares you for a career in a wide range of areas in materials science, semiconductor, microsystems, and applied physics.
-Applications related to, for example, the Internet of Things and life sciences offer plenty of exciting job opportunities in high-tech companies.
+The master's programme in Nanotechnology prepares you for a career in a wide range of areas in semiconductor and microsystem technologies, materials science, and applied physics.
+Applications related to, for example, electronics, photonics, the Internet of Things and life sciences offer plenty of exciting job opportunities in high-tech companies.
 The programme focuses on advanced nanoscale characterisation tools, and the unique experience of a state-of-the-art academic cleanroom environment will make you very competitive in the job market.
-Graduates with a specialisation in nanoscale materials are well equipped to handle the sustainability challenges of modern society.
-Nanotechnology is also a major academic research field, and the programme provides a solid foundation for graduate studies at highly ranked universities, including KTH.
+Graduates with a specialisation in semiconducotor device technologies and nanoscale materials are well equipped to handle the sustainability challenges of modern society.
+These are also major academic research fields, and the programme provides a solid foundation for graduate studies at highly ranked universities, including KTH and several prominent universities throughout Europe and USA.

 Sustainable development